CodeItQuick/CTddSqlLite/README.md

        1. HOW: Proper Logging
        2. HOW: Proper Testing for correctness and performance
     3. WHY: Database must have minimal types
-       1. HOW: Limit to varchar(255) and ints
+       1. HOW: Limit to varchar(255) and ints, maybe uuid?
 2. WHO: Me
     1. WHY: Learn About C Programming
        1. HOW: Use Pluralsight and Udemy